paritytech/ahm-dryrun/zombie-bite/README.md

 #### How to use zombie-cli to spawn a network with a custom `wasm` and `snapshot`

-In the case you have a _custom snapshot_ and _wasm_ and you want to spawn a network, you can use `zombie-cli` to use it.
+In the case you have a _custom snapshot_ and a _wasm_ and you want to spawn a network, you can use `zombie-cli` to do it.
 For that you need to create a _toml_ configuration of your network.

 For example (config.toml):